 A top British vaulter has told H&H of the terror she experienced when her horsebox was attacked by migrants as she was returning from France this week.

-A group of men blocked a road leading to Calais before surrounding the lorry and smashing a window as they tried to get inside.
+A group of men blocking a road leading to Calais surrounded the lorry, smashing a window as they tried to get inside.

 Lucy Phillips, who is fifth on the FEI rankings list, was returning from the world championships in Le Mans, France (18-21 August), in which she had finished 11th.

 She was approaching the port in a 7.5t horsebox at about 1.15am on Monday (22 August) when her father Bill, who was driving, saw the road was blocked by felled trees.

 “As we stopped, between seven and 10 men appeared out of the bushes,” said Lucy.

 “They were carrying big pieces of wood and what looked like bats.
 They surrounded the lorry and started hitting the sides, and smacking the windows with their bats.”